JxdEngineer/ModalGNN_Time_Domain/README.md

 12/06/2025: Please note that this repository is currently under development and will undergo significant updates following the publication of our paper.

+07/01/2026: Our paper has been published on Mechanical Systems and Signal Processing.

-This repository presents codes of our paper below:
+This repository presents demonstrative data and code of our paper below:

 Jian, X., Bacsa, K., Duthé, G., & Chatzi, E. (2025).
-Modal Decomposition and Identification for a Population of Structures Using Physics-Informed Graph Neural Networks and Transformers. arXiv preprint arXiv:2505.04018.

-Link of the preprint: [https://www.arxiv.org/abs/2407.06492](https://arxiv.org/abs/2505.04018)
+Modal decomposition and identification for a population of structures using physics-informed graph neural networks and transformers.
+Mechanical Systems and Signal Processing, 241, 113604.
+DOI: https://doi.org/10.1016/j.ymssp.2025.113604

-Please contact xudong.jian@sec.ethz.ch should you have any questions.
+Please contact xudong.jian@ibk.baug.ethz.ch should you have any questions.